emitanaka/rtodoist/README.md

 That way you no longer have to specify a token for any `rtodoist` functions.
 Of course, you can also just specifiy it inline using `token=...`

 ## Project Functions
-`add_project` - Add a new project to your todoist account
+`add_project` - Add a new project to your Todoist account

 **Usage**: `add_project("New Project")`